 Cost of Living in Houston

-Houston’s cost of living is cheaper than the national average, which appeals to many people.
+The cost of living in Houston is close to the national average.
+Best of all, Houston residents pay less than average for things like groceries, healthcare, utilities, and transportation.
 Use the cost of living tools below to see how your budget measures up.

 The internationally renowned Texas Medical Center is located in Houston.
 The Texas Medical Center (TMC) contains the world’s largest concentration of healthcare and research facilities.
-Members of the TMC are non-profit organizations who provide education, preventative care and research.
-The TMC contains 13 hospitals, 2 medical schools, 4 nursing schools, 2 specialty institutions and several other schools specializing in health professions.
+Members of the TMC are non-profit organizations that provide education, preventative care, and research.
+The TMC contains 13 hospitals, 2 medical schools, 4 nursing schools, 2 specialty institutions, and several other schools specializing in health professions.
 Did you just move to the Houston area?
 Settle in by getting to know the healthcare facilities in your new neighborhood.

 Houston Real Estate

 The housing market is relatively stable in Houston and housing is considered affordable.
-Use the resources below to browse the options and find a realtor to help with your search.
+Average rent for a two-bedroom apartment is lower than average at $971 per month.
+Use the resources below to browse the options and find a house or apartment that’s right for you.

-By staying in one of Houston’s many downtown hotels you can experience the big city while enjoying southern hospitality.
+By staying in one of Houston’s many downtown hotels, like the iconic Whitehall boutique hotel, you can experience the big city while enjoying southern hospitality.
 Use these resources below to find the right hotel at the right price.

 Things To Do in Houston